sckott/cchecksapi/docs/api_docs.md

 > GET [/]

-Get heartbeat for the Fishbase API [GET]
+Get heartbeat for the cranchecks API [GET]

 This path redirects to `/heartbeat`